fahimahammed/secure-encrypt/README.md

 - `encryptedText` (string): The text to decrypt (base64-encoded).
 - `secretKey` (string): The secret key for decryption.
 - Returns: The decrypted text.

+## Running the Code
+1. Save the code in a file, e.g., `app.js` for CommonJS syntax or `app.mjs` for ES6 syntax.
+2. Open a terminal and navigate to the directory containing the file.
+3. Run the code using the following command:
+    - For CommonJS syntax:
+        ```bash
+        node app.js
+        ```

+    - For ES6 syntax (requires Node.js with ES6 module support):
+        ```bash
+        node --experimental-modules app.mjs
+        ```

+For CommonJS syntax:

 ## Security Considerations
 - **Secret Key:** Keep your secret key confidential.
 Avoid hardcoding it in your code and consider using environment variables for increased security.